 Best Newborn Formula

 Honestly though, the only difference between this formula and the Enfamil Enspire, which claims to be their closest to breast milk, is a few amounts of vitamins and probiotics.
-Take a look at the ingredients:

-Enfamil’s newborn formula offers all the good stuff you expect from their brand and an improved formula continually working towards being breast milk.
+Enfamil’s newborn formula offers all the good stuff you expect from their brand and an improved formula that’s continually working towards being breast milk.

-This formula exchanges lactoferrin for polydextrose.
-As stated earlier, polydextrose serves as a prebiotic but can increase sugar levels.
-Lactoferrin – found in Enfamil’s Enspire – is like thieves oil but all natural to the body.
-This protein is an iron-binding, antibacterial, antiviral, antifungal superhero that even protects against cancer.
+This newborn formula is mising lactoferrin – which is found in Enfamil’s Enspire.
+It’s like thieves oil, but all natural to the body.
+This protein is an iron-binding, anti-bacterial, anti-viral, anti-fungal superhero that even protects against cancer.

-As with all things it does have the downside of stomach troubles in some people which is probably why it wasn’t put in the newborn formula.
-Either way, a little gas seems better than a sugar spike especially with less than one percent of a formula.
+Lactoferrin does have the downside of stomach troubles in some people, which is probably why it wasn’t put in this newborn formula.
+Either way, a little gas seems like a small price to pay, especially when the ingredient makes up less than one percent of a formula.

 7. Go & Grow by Similac Non-GMO

-Best Formula for 12+ Months
+Best Formula for Toddlers

-Now that your baby is a toddler you may want to continue giving formula.
+Once your baby has grown into a toddler, you may want to continue giving formula.
 Try Go & Grow by Similac Non-GMO Toddler Milk-Based Drink with 2’-FL HMO for Immune Support.

-Tell me a two-year-old who eats all of his vitamins and couldn’t stand for a little extra nutrition?
+Tell me a two-year-old who eats all of his vitamins in his food and couldn’t stand for a little extra nutrition?
 Most two-year-olds skip the spinach and kale.
-Take a peek at the ingredients:

 First things first, this drink offers two times more calcium than yogurt, thirty times more iron than milk, and three times more vitamin E than broccoli.
 That’s a whole lot of good nutrition not found in chicken nuggets, Cheerios, and a juice alone.
 Most toddler diets are limited at best to the previously mentioned food, Goldfish, and mac’n’cheese.

 Also, this formula offers something few toddlers get – a powerful prebiotic sugar called 2′ -FL HMO.
 We haven’t even mentioned calcium, omega fatty acids, vitamin D, and a whole host of other vitamins and minerals toddlers need.

 With no whey protein, this formula is low on protein.
-Most toddlers are willing to scarf down a few chicken nuggets or some ham to fulfill this need.
-Fats are a little low but trust me, toddlers eat enough fat in their diet and what fat this does offer is good fat to supplement.
+Most toddlers are willing to scarf down a few chicken nuggets or some ham to fulfill this need, so the lack of protein in the formula is acceptable.